simon387/notes/espanolo_y_catala_y_barcelona/barcelona.md

 4. Use it or lose it *"ogni lasciata, è persa"*.
 5. Download offline google maps.
 6. Download offline google translate.
-7. Shops closed on Domingo.
+7. Shops *mostly* closed on Domingo.
 8. No grip when rain.
 9. Electrical outlet have No grounded @home
 10. Usalo sempre!